How can bridging finance help me?

 When you’re looking to undertake a refurbishment project, we may also be able to provide the funds needed to undertake the works on the property.
 However, this is only a realistic option where there will be a strong uplift in the property value to justify the lending amount involved in bridging finance.

-Bridging loan lenders will need to know some basic information about you, which is usually taken down using an application form which brokers like ABC Finance can assist with.
+Bridging loan lenders will need to know some basic information about you, which is usually taken down using an application form.
 In addition, you will usually be required to provide the following:

 - Proof of ID and residence

 You may also be asked to prove your income, where you plan to exit your bridging loan by refinancing to a new lender.

 For property refurbishment bridging finance, you will also have to provide detail on the works you plan on undertaking, the costs of works and timescales for its completion.
 You can learn more about this in our guide on bridging finance for property developers.